mem48/geocompr/main.md

 ```

 ## Spatial operations on raster data
 This section builds on \@ref(manipulating-raster-objects), which highlights various basic methods for manipulating raster datasets, to demonstrate more advanced and explicitly spatial raster operations,
 and uses the same objects `r` and `r_2`.

 ###  Map algebra: local, focal, zonal, global
+Raster processing is really fast because it only implicitly stores coordinates, that is we can calculate the coordinate of a raster cell due to its matrix position and the help of the resolution and the origin.
+For the processing, however, the geographic position of a cell is barely relevant as long as we make sure that the cell position is still the same after the processing (one-to-one locational correspondence).
+Additionally, if two or more raster datasets share the same extent, projection and the resolution, one could treat them as matrixes for the processing.
+This is exactly what map algebra is doing.
+First, it checks the headers of the rasters on which to perform any algebraic operation, and only if they correspondent to each other, the processing goes on.
+And secondly, map algebra retains the so-called one-to-one locational correspondence.
+This is where it substantially differs from matrix algebra which changes positions when for example multiplying or dividing matrixes.

 Map algebra (or cartographic modeling) divides raster operations into four subclasses [@tomlin_geographic_1990], with each of them either working on one or several grids simultaneously: